Kingculture-langa/Machine-Learning-Mini-Projects-/Linear Regression/README.md

 Steps followed
 1. Install and load necessary packages
-1. Load your data
+2. Load your data
-2. Explore and Understand the data
+3. Explore and Understand the data
-2. Model selection
+4. Model selection
-4. Get a model summary
+5. Get a model summary
-5. Make predictions
+6. Make predictions
 7. Plot and visualize your model
 8. conclusion

 ________________________________________
-#  Install and load necessary packages
+#  1.Install and load necessary packages
-## Tools
 - Libraries, Python: pandas, numpy, scikit-learn, Matplotlib
 - Version Control: GitHub
-## Load Data
+# 2.Load Data

-# Data inspection, Preparation and Visualization
+# 3. Explore and Understand the data

-mported and inspected the emphysema dataset for completeness and consistency Encoded smoking status as a dummy variable (1 = smoker, 0 = nonsmoker) Visualized relationship between all variables
+- imported and inspected the emphysema dataset for completeness and consistency
+- Encoded smoking status as a dummy variable (1 = smoker, 0 = nonsmoker)
-# Model Selection:
-Applied multiple linear regression to model 10-year emphysema risk as a function of age, systolic blood pressure, and smoking status
-Estimated regression coefficients using the least squares method
-  # Prediction:
-Used the estimated regression equation to predict emphysema risk for a specific individual (Art Speen) Interpreted results within the context of model accuracy and uncertainty Model Evaluation:
-- Assessed model fit using R-squared and Adjusted R-squared
-- Evaluated predictive accuracy using Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE)
+- Visualized relationship between all variables

-# Data Description
+ Data Description
 The dataset (emphysema) represents a subset of patients from the study and includes the following variables:
 Variable	Description
 - Risk:	Probability in percengate of developing emphysema over 10 years
 - Age:	Age of the patient (years)
 - Blood pressure : blood pressure
 - Smoker: Smoking status (1 = smoker, 0 = nonsmoker)

-________________________________________
-# Model Specification
+# 4.Model Selection:
 Supervide machine learning algorithm: A multiple linear regression model is used:
 Risk = β_0+β_1 (Age)+β_2 (Boold presuure)+β_3 (Smoker)